HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 Content managers can trigger bulk updates to update the owners and/or authors of all queried items.
 This section provides steps on how to update the owners or authors of content items in a report generated through HCL Content Reporting.

+!!!note
+    Bulk updates for owners or authors can only be applied to content items, site areas, authoring templates, components, categories, folders, projects, segments, workflow actions, portal pages and items to which you have edit access.
+To date, adding up to 100 users and updating up to 7000 items have been tested successfully.

 1. After you have generated a report and if there are results, the **Bulk update** button appears in the application header.
 Click the **Bulk update** button.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_bulkupdate_button.png)